 From the image above, with the help of my arrow in the image, can you name the Dstv or Zuku/startimes satellite?
 I’ll give you a hint.
 DStv is 36ºE while Zuku is 4.9ºE.

 Now, if you click on the 36 deg East link, you will be directed to a list of all channels on the satellites Express AMU 1 and Eutelsat 36B.
-But if you choose to click on the individual satellite names then you will be directed to the individual list of channels and providers.
-For example, I opted to click only on Eutelsat 36B and I got all sorts of satellite tv packages with unique names.
-Among these are DStv channels as you can see in the image below.
+But if you choose to click on the individual satellite names, you will be directed to the individual list of channels and providers.
+For example, I opted to click only on Eutelsat 36B and got all sorts of satellite TV packages with unique names.
+Among these are DStv channels, as shown in the image below.

-Let’s now trace the orbital position 7 deg East and click on it or the satellite name Eutelsat 7C.
-You will notice that there are two satellites here that share the same orbital position.
+Now, trace the orbital position 7 deg East and click on it or the satellite name Eutelsat 7C.
+You will notice that two satellites here share the same orbital position.
 This is not uncommon.

-I think with the aid of highlighted images, I have explained the basics of lyngsat.
+I have explained the basics of lyngsat with the aid of highlighted images.
 If you want to proceed to the intermediate and advanced knowledge of lyngsat, you can read my article on how you can predetermined the dish size to use for any given satellite.
-A good free to air satellite receiver will handle the rest (frequency, symbol rate, FEC rate and the PIDs) provided your dish is pointed at that direction.
+A good free-to-air satellite receiver will handle the rest (frequency, symbol rate, FEC rate, and the PIDs) provided your dish is pointed in that direction.

-Furthermore, why not also check out our article strictly on all the 100% Free-to-Air channels that you can receive in Africa?
+Furthermore, why not check out our article strictly on all the 100% Free-to-Air channels you can receive in Africa?